Animals

 The Dakota Skipper in the Grasslands

-The Dakota Skipper is a small prairie butterfly with an average one-inch wingspan and clubbed antennae.
-The upper side of the female’s wing is darker brown with tawny-orange spots and a few white spots on the forewing margin.
-The lower side is gray and brown, with a faint white spot band across the middle.
+The Dakota Skipper is a small prairie butterfly, measuring about one inch across with clubbed antennae.
+Female Dakota Skippers have dark brown upper wings marked with tawny-orange and a few white spots along the edge of the forewing.
+The underside of their wings is gray and brown, featuring a faint white band across the middle.

-The species has experienced a population decline.
-In 2014, the Dakota skipper was listed as threatened under the Endangered Species Act, and critical habitats were designated in McKenzie, Ransom, Richland, and Rolette Counties in North Dakota.
+Dakota Skipper populations have declined significantly.
+In 2014, the species was listed as threatened under the Endangered Species Act, and critical habitats were designated in McKenzie, Ransom, Richland, and Rolette Counties in North Dakota.

 Dangerous Dakota Denizens in the Grasslands

-Although the grasslands are amazing, serene, scenic and stunning, all great and small creatures may still pose dangers.
-Visitors are encouraged to prepare and use precautions and awareness to defend themselves.
+Although the grasslands are amazing, serene, scenic, and stunning, all kinds of creatures, great and small, may still pose dangers.
+Visitors are encouraged to prepare and take precautions to defend themselves.

 Contact the local Ranger District Office for more information.